 - Nominator’s letter (not to exceed 500 words)

 - Nominee’s reflective teaching statement on agricultural/rural history, broadly construed (not to exceed 1,000 words)

 - One letter of support from a current or former student

 - One letter of support from a faculty colleague

 - One syllabus from nominee’s course in agricultural/rural history, broadly construed

 - Additional supporting materials, which may include student evaluation(s) of instruction, secondary nomination letter(s), additional syllabus/syllabi, sample assignment(s), etc.

-Previous award winners, assisted by the AHS President’s Committee, will adjudicate this competition.
+The AHS President’s Committee will adjudicate this competition.
 Please submit all materials for the Giesen Award to email@example.com as a single PDF document.
-The deadline for submission of materials is December 31.
+The deadline for submission of materials is December 31, 2021.